Skip to content

-Things became very real, when we were all down in the basement, nobody was upstairs and the sound of footsteps came from above.
+Things became very real when we were all down in the basement, nobody was upstairs, and the sound of footsteps came from above.
 It wasn’t the floor creaking or anything, it was clearly footsteps, but the skeptic in me still needed more convincing.
 What happened next left no doubt in my mind that we weren’t alone.
-A turned off flashlight was laid out, and one of the investigators asked the ghost to show their presence by turning on the flashlight.
+A turned-off flashlight was laid out, and one of the investigators asked the ghost to show their presence by turning on the flashlight.
 Suddenly a ray of light came from it.
 I don’t know what happened next, as I didn’t stick around to find out.
-A fire destroyed Browse Awhile Books over the summer, but it’s being reconstructed and none of the ghosts are believed to have been harmed.”
+A fire destroyed Browse Awhile Books over the summer, but it’s being reconstructed, and none of the ghosts are believed to have been harmed.”

 Let’s stay on the bookstore theme – because, really, if I come back as a ghost, I would love to hang around in a bookstore and finish reading all of those books I never got to finish.
 This bookstore is in Detroit, Michigan and is called “John K. King Used and Rare Books.”
 This is what Detroit Bookfest says about the store, “Many people think that John King’s Book Store is haunted.
-Over the years, there have been numerous reports from customers of supernatural & unexplainable phenomena including footsteps and whisperings in empty hallways, lights turning on and off, feeling like they’re being watched, inanimate objects suddenly moving, doors and cabinets opening and closing, items disappearing and reappearing, feeling something lightly brush past them, unexplainable cold spots, etc…
+Over the years, there have been numerous reports from customers of supernatural & unexplainable phenomena, including footsteps and whisperings in empty hallways, lights turning on and off, feeling like they’re being watched, inanimate objects suddenly moving, doors and cabinets opening and closing, items disappearing and reappearing, feeling something lightly brush past them, unexplainable cold spots, etc…

 Tom Jr. chimes in:

 “The paranormal people came in a few years ago and claimed to have located one authentic ghost.
 They told us that back when this was a factory, a man killed himself on the 3rd floor.
 He fell in love with a female co-worker.
 She rebuffed him, so he killed himself up there.
-And his ghost haunts the 3rd floor.””
+And his ghost haunts the 3rd floor.”

 Makes you just want to go to that bookstore, doesn’t it?

 The final shopping mall is, in my opinion, the coolest – literally.
-Dimond Center in Anchorage, Alaska is a shopping mall that was built above an ancient burial ground of Native Alaskans.
+Dimond Center in Anchorage, Alaska, is a shopping mall that was built above an ancient burial ground of Native Alaskans.
 (When are people going to ever learn that building on top of burying is a bad thing?)
-According to The Alaska Experience “As workers dug up the area, they found a few graves, but mostly ignored them since they were so small and old.
+According to The Alaska Experience, “As workers dug up the area, they found a few graves, but mostly ignored them since they were so small and old.
 Now, people share tales of hearing flute and drum music and seeing the transparent figures of wolves inside the mall, as well as ghostly people dressed in native garb roaming the hallways.
 Some people say they’ve felt a fearful presence in one particular room that hisses in the visitors’ ears and pinches them if they linger too long.”

-So, as you walk through the stores and the malls today with Christmas music ringing in your ears and cashiers ringing up your sales, keep an eye out of some of the real spirits of the season.
+So, as you walk through the stores and the malls today with Christmas music ringing in your ears and cashiers ringing up your sales, keep an eye out for some of the real spirits of the season.